 1. Royal Canin Bulldog Adult Dry Dog Food 30 lb

-Compared to general dog foods, this formula prioritizes Bulldog-specific needs and comes in a large size for convenience.
-The main tradeoff is less flexibility for multi-breed households.
+Compared to generic or smaller-bag foods, this option prioritizes breed health and convenience.
+The main tradeoff is a higher upfront cost and less flexibility for trying new foods.

 - Reduces stool odor